sugarvillela/PHP_Commons/README.md

 ## QGen Class with test function
 * Generates mySQL queries from associative array parameters.

+## Counting Set
+* Behaves like a set (items only occur once), but also keeps count of how many times each item was added.

 ## Commons
 * Functions for format, display etc.
 * TMath Class: static functions for time